ibm-cloud-docs/EventStreams/setting_up_aws.md

 {: step}
 {: #provision-deployment}

-After preparing your Satellite location and granting service authorization, you can provision your IBM Satellite plan for Event Streams Satellite service instance by selecting the Satellite location that you created in the **Location** dropdown of the Event Streams provisioning page.
+Once you prepared your Satellite location and granted service authorization, you can provision your IBM Satellite plan for Event Streams Satellite service instance by selecting the Satellite location that you created in the **Location** dropdown of the provisioning page.
 When the provisioning starts, you can verify that the service instance provision has started in the IBM Cloud **Resource List** by selecting **Services and software**.

-When you provision an Event Streams service instance, a service cluster will automatically be deployed into your Satellite location using the additional hosts you added to your Satellite location.
+When you provision Event Streams service instance, a service cluster will automatically be deployed into your Satellite location.
 The deployment of the service cluster can take up to one hour, and can be verified using these steps:

 1. From the left hand **Navigation Menu**, select **Satellite**, then **Locations**.
 2. Select your Satellite location.
 3. Select **Services**.
 4. Verify that a service named **messagehub** is listed.
 If it is not yet listed, refresh the page until it is listed before moving to the next step.
 Make note of the **Cluster name** of the **messagehub** service.

-While the service instance and cluster are provisioned, create the storage assignment in the next step.
+While the service instance and cluster are provisioned, create the storage assignment.
 You do not need to wait for the service instance/cluster provision to complete to create the storage assignment.
 Proceed to the next step and complete the instructions.
 {: .important}

 ## Step 4: Create a Storage Assignment